0x70b1a5/lugso/lessons/raw/092_relative-clauses.md

 _I wish to learn the language of gods, but my mind is small and feeble._

 Notice also that "my mind IS feeble" (**hi lodi toht noso**) is written `small feeble mind 1SG-GEN`, whereas "my small, feeble mind" (which is _not_ a complete sentence) is formed **toht hi lodi noso** `mind small feeble 1SG-GEN`.

+---

+**ogi lokir -zi'or -ib**

+`go-IMP place-ACC see-NEG-REL god-PL`

+_Go to the place the gods look not._

+---

+**fhtogn'nizi ivol rki'or vgov supuv fhtognu vgov itgibzki <span style="color:red">NoWordFo'und:"beautiful/strange"</span> fhtog yiy**

+`dead-NEG DET.DIST abide-REL can eternity-ADV.DER sleep-CONJ.and can aeon-PL-TEMP beautiful/strange death EMPH`

+_That is not dead which can eternal lie, and with strange aeons even death may die._